-Cell Ranger ATAC 1.1 (latest), printed on 06/25/2019
+Cell Ranger ATAC2.1, printed on 02/21/2024

-specifying a list of cellranger-atac count output files (specifically the
+specifying a list of cellranger-atac count output files

 When combining multiple GEM wells, the barcode sequences for each channel are distinguished by a GEM well suffix appended to the barcode sequence (see GEM wells).

-The first step is to run cellranger-atac count on each individual GEM well prepared using the 10x Chromium™ platform, as described in Single-GEM Well Analysis.
+Prior to aggregating data, first run a single instance of cellranger-atac count on each individual GEM well prepared using the Chromium platform, as described in single GEM well analysis.

 For example, suppose you ran three count pipelines as follows:

-$ cd /opt/runs $ cellranger-atac count --id=LV123 ... ... wait for pipeline to finish ... $ cellranger-atac count --id=LB456 ... ... wait for pipeline to finish ... $ cellranger-atac count --id=LP789 ... ... wait for pipeline to finish ...
+$ cd /opt/runs $ cellranger-atac count --id=LV123 ... ... wait for pipeline to finish ... $ cellranger-atac count --id=LV456 ... ... wait for pipeline to finish ... $ cellranger-atac count --id=LV789 ... ... wait for pipeline to finish ...

-Now you can aggregate these three runs to get an aggregated matrix and analysis.
+You can aggregate these three runs to get an aggregated matrix and analysis.
 In order to do so, you need to create an Aggregation CSV as detailed in the next section.

 Create a CSV file with a header line containing the following columns:

-be used for labeling purposes only; it doesn't need to match any previous ID
+be used for labeling purposes only; it does not need to match any previous ID

 fragments: Path to the

 produced by cellranger-atac count.
 For example, if you

 cells: Path to the

 You can either make the CSV file in a text editor, or create it in Excel and export to CSV.
-Continuing the example from the previous section, your Excel spreadsheet would look like this:
+Continuing the example from the previous section, your Excel spreadsheet should look like this:

 library_id,fragments,cells LV123,/opt/runs/LV123/outs/fragments.tsv.gz,/opt/runs/LV123/outs/singlecell.csv LB456,/opt/runs/LB456/outs/fragments.tsv.gz,/opt/runs/LB456/outs/singlecell.csv LP789,/opt/runs/LP789/outs/fragments.tsv.gz,/opt/runs/LP789/outs/singlecell.csv